tldr-pages/tldr/pages/linux/certbot.md

 > The Let's Encrypt Agent for automatically obtaining and renewing TLS certificates.
 > Successor to `letsencrypt`.

-- Obtain a new certificate via webroot authorization:
+- Obtain a new certificate via webroot authorization, but do not install it automatically:

 `sudo certbot certonly --webroot --webroot-path {{path/to/webroot}} --domain {{subdomain.example.com}}`